 Recognize that you'll probably have mixed feelings about ending the formal part of your relationship.
-It's enjoyable to be the primary focus in mentoring.
+It's enjoyable to be an appreciated mentor.
 If you've clicked as a team, you may feel a gap and sense of loss.
 If this has been hard work or a challenge, you'll probably feel some relief!

-A mentee commented: "I wish this wasn't over.
-I don't want to give her up."
-Sometimes it's hard to let go of an outstanding mentor.
+A mentor commented: "At first I was skeptical, but this experience was far better than I expected.
+I'll miss getting together with her."
+Sometimes it's hard to let go of an outstanding mentee.

 Pay attention to your reactions.
-This learning, too, is priceless and will help you think through how you'll do it when you take on the role of a mentor.
+This learning, too, is priceless and will help you think through how you'll do it when you again take on the role of a mentor.